 Enough jabber.
-Let’s get into Pokemon movie 05: Enter Super Generic Title Here—I mean, Pokemon Heroes.
+Let’s get into Pokemon Movie 05: Enter Super Generic Title Here—I mean, Pokemon Heroes.

 Brock murders the narrator again and gives us ‘The World of Pokemon’ intro that I still don’t understand why they do in these movies.
 I guess it makes for a good intro, but every single movie?
 Also, it should be noted that this entire sequence is the exact same scene as it was in Movie 04.
 They don’t even fix the pajama mistake I mentioned last time.
-Lazy little movie makers.

 I find it funny that, in this intro, Brock calls Ash ‘the pride of Pallet Town.’
 Gary’s a better Trainer, capturer and battler, and I will believe until my dying day that Ash ever winning against Gary is a complete fluke.

 Technically Ash is an awful ‘pride of Pallet Town’ seeing as how Red, the character Ash is based off of, is so much better as well.
-He won the Indigo League while two other Pallet Alum, Blue (Gary’s inspiration) and Green (who never gets an anime counterpar) were second and third place respectively.
+He won the Indigo League while two other Pallet Alum, Blue (Gary’s inspiration) and Green (who never gets an anime counterpart) were second and third place respectively.

 Why do Misty and Brock get no explanation whatsoever?
 It’s just ‘and joining them is Misty and yours truly, Brock.’
 Sadly, this is the last time they can use this opener.
 This is the final movie that Misty ever appears in. 😦

 Getting to the actual movie, we see a few pages from an old book and two thieves, Annie and Oakley, talking about it.
-They discuss how the book explores Latias and Latios as well as a jewel but that the book doesn’t get into the really good stuff until the end.
+They discuss how the book explores Latias and Latios as well as a jewel, but that the book doesn’t get into the really good stuff until the end.
 I don’t know why they’re spending time talking about it while they’re still in the process of stealing it.
 Seems like a needless waste of time when you’re pressed for it.

 A security guard at the library they’re in nearly spots them, but they get away on cables.
 The guard finds a single rose in the spot where the book was as well a picture with two lip icons on it, one red and one blue.